harshagarwal94/AWS-DeepRacer/README.md

 4) Home page of different products.
 5) Cart page for the order summary, quantity, order booking and other functionalities.
 6) Successful transaction completion showing website.

+API can be launched using npm run server.

+Endpoint	Result
+/users	Lists all available users
+/products	Lists all available products
+/orders	Lists all available orders
+/favourites	Lists all available favourites